RootCipherX/cybersecurity-nmap-network-scanning/README.md

 **Command Breakdown:**
 *   `nmap`: The network discovery and security auditing utility.
-*   `-sn`: Instructs Nmap to perform a "Ping Scan" only.
-It disables port scanning, relying on ICMP echoes and ARP requests to determine which hosts are online.
+*   `-sn`: Instructs Nmap to perform a "Ping Scan" only, relying on ICMP echoes and ARP requests.
 *   `10.145.8.0/24`: The target subnet block.

+**Methodology:**
+I initiated a subnet-wide sweep to map out active devices without engaging port-specific probes.
+This method is utilized to efficiently locate targets while minimizing network traffic and IDS (Intrusion Detection System) alerts.

+**Observation:**
+The scan successfully identified 4 active hosts on the `10.145.8.0/24` subnet.
+The primary target machine (`10.145.8.91`) was confirmed to be online with a low latency of 0.0014s, allowing me to narrow the scope of deeper enumeration exclusively to this IP.

 **Security Relevance:**
-Host discovery is the first step in footprinting a network.
-By disabling port scanning, the assessor generates less network traffic, making the reconnaissance phase stealthier while successfully mapping active devices on the segment.
+Host discovery is the critical first step in footprinting a network, ensuring that time and packets are not wasted scanning dead IP addresses.

 **Result / Evidence:**
 <br>